The Playboy Hat

 button for patreon

 All of the free patterns and tutorials on this website are supported by my amazing Patreons!
-If it wasn't for them I wouldn't be able to continue to produce or host freebies.
-We'd love to have you join us and in return, you get exclusive behind-the-scenes material, member-only discounts and early access to new free content.
+If it wasn’t for them I wouldn’t be able to continue to produce or host freebies.
+We’d love to have you join us and in return, you get exclusive behind-the-scenes material, member-only discounts and early access to new free content.
 Membership starts at $1 per month.
-If you'd like to, you can say thanks for the freebie via the Tip Jar.
+You can also say thanks for the freebie via the Tip Jar.

 Playboy is a fun take on a kids Hat that can be worn by all ages.
 Worked in stocking stitch, it has a rolled brim and two long ear-like appendages at the crown.

 My Patreon supporters and members of The Woolly Hat Society get exclusive early access to new free patterns and tutorials.
-Once the exclusive period is over it’s published here on the blog.
+Once the exclusive period is over, they’re published here on the blog for everyone to use.

 If you have a question about this pattern, pop it in a comment below.
 Sorry, but I’m unable to help with my free patterns or tutorials via email or private messages.